iOliver678/SCE-Web-Dev/week2/labs/week2_lab1.md

 }
 ```
 ## Step 2:
-The unknow source has told us that the way we can decode this is by first translating some chars.
+The unknown source has told us that the way we can decode this is by first translating some chars.
 They gave us this map:
 | Symbol | Letter |
 |--------|--------|
 | #      | a      |